department-of-veterans-affairs/va.gov-team/products/iris/IRIS Form - Confirmation Page (4 of 4).md

 # IRIS Form - Confirmation Page (4 of 4)

 Relevant links:
-- Invision prototype [Desktop]()  | [Mobile]()  - Coming soon.
-Please see the story for wireframes
+- Wireframes to come
 - [Github issue](https://github.com/department-of-veterans-affairs/orchid/issues/76)
-Note the confirmation message is in the story outside of the main form story
+Note the confirmation message is outside of the main form story in 86.

 ### Description
 This page serves to let the user know that their message has been successfully received by the VA, and for them to be able to track the message in the future.